davidcrone/xafty/README.md

 <figure>
 <img src="man/figures/Mental_Model_Pipelines.png"
-alt="Diagram illustrating the evolution from a single processing step to a chained and branched network pipeline." />
+alt="Diagram illustrating the evolution from a single processing step to a chained and branched network pipeline" />
 <figcaption aria-hidden="true">Diagram illustrating the evolution from a
-single processing step to a chained and branched network pipeline.</figcaption>
+single processing step to a chained and branched network pipeline</figcaption>
 </figure>

 Let’s understand the idea behind xafty by going step by step from a